Cricket Match Report

 More patience: Enter the User zone

-Introducing the User zone at patience5games.com
+Introducing the User zone at the five great games of patience

 We now have a user zone so scores can be recorded and entered in the champions league.
 Grandpa MK is at the top.
 If you are lucky, as I was, you may be able to pick up your previous scores when you first log in. xxx G